openspim/openspim.github.io/xopenspim/alignment_FOV.md

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure7.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure7.png"></a>
-<figcaption> Figure 7 - Glass capillary containing agarose that can be pushed out using a plunger (left) and mounted glass capillary depicted in the center of the acquisition chamber, which has been filled with water.
+<figcaption> Figure 7 - Preparing a glass capillary containing agarose that can be pushed out using a plunger (left) and mounted glass capillary depicted in the center of the acquisition chamber, which has been filled with water.
 </figcaption>
 </figure>